OptimFinance/constitutions/odao-alpha.md

 ## Section 4.2

-For every problem the Court must always have a solution.
+For every problem the Core must always have a solution.
 To bring hope and ensure prosperity.

 (evolution, context)